coursier/setup-action/README.md

 - `apps` (optional): Scala apps to install (`sbtn` by default)
   - space separated list of app names (from the [main channel](https://github.com/coursier/apps))

+- `customRepositories` (optional): ''
+  - Pipe separated list of [repositories](https://get-coursier.io/docs/other-repositories) to supply to coursier

+- `disableDefaultRepos` (optional): 'false'
+  - Whether or not to pass the --no-default flag to coursier

 ### Example with custom inputs

 ```yml